-- operator and may limit control ability, therefore, such accessories are not recommended. - Use caution when adding electrical accessories.
+- dom of movement of the operator and may limit control ability, therefore, such accessories are not recommended. - Use caution when adding electrical accessories.
 If electrical accessories exceed the capacity of the motorcycle's electrical system, an electric failure could result, which could cause a dangerous loss of lights or engine power.